CIS-Fall-2022/project-cis_4339_project_1/frontend/README.md

 ```
 npm install

-Make sure you have Vue Simple Alert installed using:
+Make sure you have Vue Sweet Alert installed using:
-npm i vue3-simple-alert-next
+npm install -S vue-sweetalert2

 ```